sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 ![[QuickAdd template setup 1.png]]

 To add a template its fairly easy, you just follow these three steps:
-1. In the yellow box add the name of the command you want, I use `Meeting Note`.
+1. In the yellow box add the name you want for the command your creating.
+I chose `Meeting Note`.
 2. In the red box choose from the drop down menu and select template.
-It might be selected by default aready.
+It might be selected by default already.
 3. Press the `Add Choice` button to add it!

 ---